SimoneDutto/SimoneDutto/README.md

 - 🌱 I’m currently learning to build Security Oriented Applications @Cleafy.

-- 💻 Interested in exploring Web3.0, beyond the hype.
+- 💻 Interested in master Software Engineering adn CyberSecurity.

 - 👯 I'm building [MemeInBusiness](https://memeinbusiness.com), a web-app based on a trading system with memes instead of stocks.